-B. Academic Honesty and Testing
+C. Academic Honesty and Testing

-Students who do not practice academic honesty as outlined in the course syllabi may receive a course failure.
+Students who do not practice academic honesty may receive a course failure.
 A breach of academic honesty includes acts of cheating, plagiarism, or misrepresentation.
-Students should review the UNA Catalog/Student Affairs: Student Expectations, Grievance, and Disciplinary Process.
+Students should review the UNA Catalog/Student Affairs: Student Expectations, Grievance and Disciplinary Process.

-"If you access any website other than that authorized by your instructor during a test or quiz, it will be considered cheating and result in a course failure."
+"You will be asked to leave the classroom or lab if you access any website on the computer, other than authorized by the instructor, during class or lab.
+If you access any website other than that authorized by your instructor during a test or quiz, it will be considered cheating and result in a course failure"

-Note for testing security: Electronic devices such as cellular phones, PDA's, Pocket PC's, etc., should be silenced and may not be in the student's possession during any test.
+Note for testing security: Electronic devices such as cellular phones, PDA's, Pocket PC's, etc. should be silenced and may not be in the student's possession during any test.
 No SMART or electronic watches are allowed to be worn during exams.
+Personal items, books, jackets, hats, and other personal items are to be placed in a designated area as instructed.
+In addition, only paper and writing tools provided by the faculty may be used during computerized testing.
+Students must return paper and writing instruments to the faculty before leaving the testing room.
+Notes and scratch paper may not be removed from the testing site.